Abstract Data Type (ADT)

 Set(index, element) / Replace(index, element)

 This is used for changing an element at a given index.
 Suppose you want to change an element at index 3 to 25.
-The set can also be called as replace, that is replacing an element at a given index with a new element.
+The set can also be called replace, which is replacing an element at a given index with a new element.

 Search(key) / Contains(key)